eric-apformation/project-tuto-git/README.md

-# Welcome in my first projet for tuto Git and GitHub
+# Welcome in my first project for tuto Git and GitHub

 This is a simple small project for testing **Git** and **GitHub**